Dyl-bit/Capstone/README.md

 4. Add them all together and run/edit the code however you like

 ## Contributors
-Contributors to this project were a RyiSnow and Screen Works
+Contributors to this project were a RyiSnow,Screen Works, and GeeksForGeeks.